Diesel Equipment Symptoms That Are Caused by Poor Fuel Quality

 - Failure to reach rated output during testing

-- Shorter runtime than fuel level suggests
+- Shorter runtime than expected

 Annual exercise runs sometimes mask these problems because the load test isn’t long enough to expose them.
 The first time the generator carries real load during an outage is the worst time to discover the fuel has degraded.